 The National Weather Service's Northwest River Forecast Center will hold monthly water supply briefings from January through late spring on the first Thursday of each month.
-The briefings are composed of two parts: a telephone conference call and a web-based presentation.

 These webinars provide the region's stakeholders and interested parties with timely information on current and developing drought conditions, as well as climatic events like El Niño and La Niña.
 Speakers will also discuss the impacts of these conditions on things such as wildfires, floods, disruption to water supply and ecosystems, as well as impacts to affected industries like agriculture, tourism, and public health.